Home

 for CKD cats, believing that if a cat reaches this stage, it is cruel to

-keep them alive; but Treatment recommendations for CKD in cats
+IRIS treatment recommendations for CKD in

 International Renal Interest Society